jfreboud/jfreboud.github.io/_posts/2021-08-23-gradient-descent.markdown

 ## Conclusion

 In this article we showed the importance of an iterative process in order to build a robust learning step by step.
-In deep-learning this algorithm is called "the gradient descent", due to the formula used to update the **weights**.
+This process is called the **gradient descent** algorithm, due to the formula used to update the **weights**.

 The iteration consists in updating the **weights** of $ model $ for every **data input** in the **dataset**.
 We call it an **epoch**.
 Then we do it for several **epochs** until we are satisfied with the results.

+In the [next article]({% post_url 2021-08-24-batch-learning %}), we will see a new way to upgrade this algorithm.